xerial/sbt-sonatype/README.md

 ### (project root)/sonatype.sbt

 sbt-sonatype is an auto-plugin, which will automatically configure your build.
-There are a few settings though that you need to define yourself:
+There are a few settings though that you need to define by yourself:

   * `sonatypeProfileName`
      * This is your Sonatype acount profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.
   * `pomExtra`
      * A fragment of Maven's pom.xml.
 You must define url, licenses, scm and developers tags in this XML to satisfy [Central Repository sync requirements](http://central.sonatype.org/pages/requirements.html).

 Example settings:
 ```scala
 // Your profile name of the sonatype account.
 The default is the same with the organization value